Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Discussion

 \subsection{Locomotion scoring}

 A classifier learns to classify samples from a set of labeled examples, also known as ground-truth or golden-standard.
-Because a classifier can only be as accurate as its golden-standard~\cite{schlageter-tello_relation_2015}, a reliable locomotion scale is necessary.
+Because a classifier can only be as accurate as its golden-standard~\citep{schlageter-tello_relation_2015}, a reliable locomotion scale is necessary.
 Here, the initial inter- and intra-observer reliability was under par.
-It is worth noting that the reliability is usually lower in homogeneous data because the probability of agreement by chance is higher when scores are not equally distributed~\cite{schlageter-tello_effect_2014}.
+It is worth noting that the reliability is usually lower in homogeneous data because the probability of agreement by chance is higher when scores are not equally distributed~\citep{schlageter-tello_effect_2014}.
 It is unlikely that scoring from live observations instead of from videos would have improved the scores, as~\cite{schlageter2015comparison} showed no difference in the reliability of inexperienced observers between live and video scoring and showed improved reliability of experienced observers when scoring from video.
 The quality of the ground-truth could perhaps have been further improved by organizing additional locomotion scoring sessions or by having shorter scoring sessions over multiple days.
 However, given that the availability of the observers was limited and that a perfect golden standard was not necessary nor likely achievable, we took other steps to address the problem of low reliability and agreement.
-First, because we had multiple observers, we could discard the votes from the least reliable observers.
-Second, we addressed the problem of class (score) imbalance by merging the levels of the scale to a binary score: normal and lame.
-By doing so, we then increased the quality of our golden standard to an acceptable level for running the experiments.
+Firstly, because we had multiple observers, we could discard the votes from the least reliable observers.
+Secondly, we addressed the problem of class (score) imbalance by merging the levels of the scale to a binary score: normal and lame.
+Although these steps improved the quality of our golden standard, some biases might have remained, which could limit the classifiers' accuracy.